soudmaijer/spring-cloud-contract-test-demo/README.md

 This application demonstrates how to use Spring Cloud Contract for different purposes:

-* Defining contracts for APIs
+* Defining contracts for your API
-* Verifying the API implementation against the defined contract
+* Verifying the your API implementation against the defined contracts
-* Generating stubs for consumers (clients) of an API
+* Generating stubs for consumers (clients) of your API
-* Using a stub server during consumer (client) tests
+* Using a stub server during consumer tests
-* Using a stub server while running a client locally (not using the real service implementation)
+* Consumers can run a stub server locally, using your API, without using the real service implementation.

 ### Defining the API's behaviour